oniatsu/HotSwitch-HS/README.md

 # Usage

-HotSwitch-HS's window switching steps is these.

-1. Register **a fixed key** to windows on list.
-2. Switch any windows by using the key you registered.

 ## Simple way

 Try it.
-It's easy.
+It's easy and fast to understand.

 | Key | Action |
 | --- | ------ |